ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 If we were working on our local computer, outside of the container, we'd be able to display each of these HTML files as a webpage:

+If we were working on our local computers, we'd be able to display each of these HTML files as a webpage:

 ~~~
 $ cd fastqc/
 $ open Arabidopsis_sample1_fastqc.html